 Boston Erb's Palsy Attorneys

-Handling Brachial Plexus Injury Cases
+Handling Brachial Plexus Injury Cases in Boston, MA with Care

-Contact an experienced Erb’s Palsy lawyer at Crowe & Harris, LLP , today by calling (617) 404-3417 to learn more about your legal options and pursuing the financial compensation you need.
+Contact an Erb’s Palsy lawyer in Boston, MA, today by calling (617) 404-3417 to learn more about your legal options and pursue the financial compensation you need.

 What Is Erb’s Palsy?

 Erb’s Palsy is a type of brachial plexus injury that is known to affect a child’s shoulder and arm.
 Of all shoulder dystocia injuries, Erb’s Palsy is known to be the most common.
-The condition can be a causational factor for partial or total paralysis in the arm, shoulder or hand.
+The condition can be a causational factor for partial or total paralysis in the arm, shoulder, or hand.
 In the majority of cases, children suffer only temporary paralysis of the arm or shoulder.
-However, in approximately 20% of cases the nerves are disconnected from the spine, which causes the paralysis to be permanent.
+However, in approximately 20% of cases, the nerves are disconnected from the spine, which causes the paralysis to be permanent.

-Causes of Erb’s Palsy
+What Causes Erb’s Palsy?

 Difficult labor can create circumstances in which the brachial plexus nerves are stretched or torn.
-For example:

 - Excessive force applied to the baby’s head or shoulders